 Researchers wishing to use membership materials that contain personal information must secure written permission from the president of the organization or designee before access may be granted by the libray.

 Original audiovisual recordings in this collection are not immediately accessible because they require further processing before use.

 Please note that all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 Materials are arranged alphabetically by folder title, followed by audiovisual and oversize material.
 Original folder titles were retained.

 [Original recordings are closed to research.
 Use copies need to be created before contents can be accessed.]